bhoot180/maze-mouse/README.md

 maze-mouse
 ==========

-Maze Mouse [A maze generator a solver written in java]
+Maze Mouse [A maze generator and solver written in java]

 Author: Michael Quested